 By having a disability or mental health issue alone may not constitute that they are a child at risk.
-If they receive support i.e. by a statutory service to enable them the deal with everyday living then they would most likely meet the definition.
+If they receive support i.e. by a statutory service to enable them to deal with everyday living then they would most likely meet the definition.

 MONITORING & REVIEW

 ES Safeguarding Policy will be reviewed on an annual basis usually coinciding with the start of a new academic year.